hboutemy/maven-bench/README.md

 You can open it with Java Mission Control (JMC).
 ```

-You can open it with Java Mission Control.
+You can open it with Java Mission Control (JMC).

 Below a JFR file for Maven 3.2.5 and opened with JMC 5.5:
 <p align="center">